 What is LIBRA?

-Established in 1987, LIBRA operates as a specialist in the procurement and resale of closeout merchandise.
-The company's core business involves acquiring and distributing a diverse range of excess and obsolete inventories, premium overstocks, buybacks, and stock lots.
-LIBRA also offers its proprietary EXCLUSIVE Kitchen Classics Program, providing a unique product line to its customer base.
-This business model positions LIBRA as a key player in inventory management and liquidation within its sector.
+Since its inception in 1987, LIBRA has specialized in the acquisition and resale of closeout merchandise.
+The company's core business involves purchasing excess and obsolete inventories, premium overstocks, buybacks, and stock lots.
+LIBRA also offers its proprietary Kitchen Classics Program, providing a unique product line to its customer base.
+This diversified approach to inventory management and product offering positions LIBRA as a key player in the closeout and overstock market.

 How much funding has LIBRA raised?